Hear Shirley Sherrod tell her story

 The dramatic decline in Black land ownership was no accident.
 Much of this loss is attributed to systemic discrimination and racism, which was all too common in both civil society and in the government, including at the U.S. Department of Agriculture (USDA).
 Shirley and her husband Charles experienced USDA discrimination in the form of farm loan denials, which ultimately cost them the farmland they were trying to protect.

 - In 1967, the Federation of Southern Cooperatives started to help limited resource communities produce a livable income and save their way of life.
-The Federation, which has received over $966,170 in Farm Aid funds, develops black-owned cooperatives and credit unions for community development; protects and expands the landholdings of black farmers throughout the south; and advocates for public policies that serve black farmers and other low-income rural communities.
+The Federation, which has received over $1,122,856 in Farm Aid funds, develops Black-owned cooperatives and credit unions for community development; protects and expands the landholdings of Black farmers throughout the south; and advocates for public policies that serve Black farmers and other low-income rural communities.

 - The Land Loss Prevention Project (LLPP) was founded in 1982 by the North Carolina Association of Black Lawyers to curtail epidemic losses of Black owned land in North Carolina.
 LLPP broadened its mission in 1993 to provide legal support and assistance to all financially distressed and limited resource farmers and landowners in North Carolina.
-Farm Aid has worked with LLPP since 1990, granting $130,500 to the organization.
+Farm Aid has worked with LLPP since 1990, granting the organization 19 grants totaling $201,261.